 The settlement of San Felipe y Santiago de Montevideo began as a strategic military post to control the Rio de la Plata and the eastern seaboard of what is now Uruguay.
 Founded by a Spaniard, Bruno Mauricio de Zabala, between 1724 and 1730, to counter the Portuguese colony at Colonia del Sacramento, Montevideo over time became an important seaport.
 The Cerro de Montevideo across the harbor was both a navigational landmark and a defensive post.

 Montevideo eventually surpassed Colonia and became a vital, commercial and cultural city, the gathering place for Uruguay's leaders.
 Relaxing its military stance after many years of repelling Argentine efforts, Uruguay opened its door to European emigrants.
 Today, the city is the capital of Uruguay.

-- The huge statue of Uruguay’s greatest hero, José Gervasio Artigas, marks the spot of his mausoleum.
+One of the best ways to explore is to take a walking tour of the Ciudad Vieja, or the old colonial city, starting from the Plaza Independencia.
+Along the way, you'll pass the huge statue of Uruguay’s greatest hero, José Gervasio Artigas, that marks the spot of his mausoleum.
 The changing of the guard at noon is a popular sight.